-So how do you know a small, intimate wedding is right for you?
+How do you know a small wedding is right for you?

 Now that you know you’re in the intimate wedding camp, you’re probably wondering how to plan one.
 Don’t worry!
 I’ve got some tips for you to help you navigate you and your family’s feelings and feel confident with planning the small wedding of your dreams!
 Now that you’ve decided a small wedding is perfect for you, it’s time to settle on your guest list.